antoniomuso/Slice2.js/README.md

 # Slice2.js
-Slice2.js is a extensions of repo [slice.js](https://github.com/hustcc/slice.js)
+Slice2.js is a extensions of repo [slice.js](https://github.com/hustcc/slice.js), Slice2.js allows to use slice operator like python.

 ## Slice.js
 ```javascript